Reflecting on New England

 From RI the natural destination in Cape Cod and Martha’s Vineyard.
 The Cape, formed by sediment from the last ice age, has been a popular holiday destination for centuries.
 It looks like a flexed arm with Hyannis on the bottom, Chatham at the elbow and Provincetown on the fist.
 The Island of Martha’s Vineyard with its 6 tiny municipalities floats off the southern coast.

 Just inland is Plymouth, where the Pilgrims came to pray and settle in 1620.
 Churches remain ubiquitous throughout New England.

 The Cape area warrants several days.
 Providing traffic cooperates (rarely the case), Plymouth and the Cape is just over an hour from Boston.
 This was the Kennedy family’s playground.
 Make sure to visit the JFK memorial (and his library back in Boston).

-A trip out to P-town (Provincetown) at the end of the Cape is a particularly Gay affair.
+In addition, a trip out to P-town (Provincetown) at the end of the Cape is a particularly gay affair.
 This liberal outpost is festooned with rainbow flags.
 The community is warm, welcoming and fun.
 We caught some of the Portuguese festival on this trip.

 I also found an excellent art gallery supporting work from Cuba.
 Make sure to visit!

 New England is a special area of the United States.
 It is deeply historical, educated and culturally vibrant.
 Each state has its own energy and attitude, yet New Englanders collectively managed to mix state, regional and national pride with a warm and generally open hospitality.

 It is not a cheap place to travel – one of the reasons a tour offers outstanding value.